 Oregon law requires written notification of the intent to dissolve a public benefit or religious nonprofit corporation at or before the time the corporation delivers articles of dissolution to the Secretary of State.
 The notification must include a detailed list of organizations or persons who will receive the nonprofit corporation's assets upon dissolution.
 The list must include names, addresses and amounts that are to be distributed to each beneficiary.
 A closing form is available below for this purpose.

 Soliciting donations or otherwise operating as a public benefit corporation or other charitable organization in the State of Oregon without being registered with the Department of Justice is an unlawful trade practice which could result in substantial civil penalties.

-Closing forms and reports should be mailed to: Charitable Activities Section, 1515 SW 5th Avenue, Suite 410, Portland, OR 97201.
+Closing forms and reports should be mailed to: Charitable Activities Section, 100 SW Market Street, Portland, OR 97201.